i3vi3/math_website/content/en/author/admin/_index.md

 +++

-Kazuaki MIYATANI is an assistant professor at Tokyo Denki University.
+Kazuaki MIYATANI is a specially appointed lecturer at Osaka Metropolitan University.
 His research interests include arithmetic aspects of differential equations and special functions.